 What matters most for soft skills training

-People’s behaviour can change, says Heide Abelli, senior vice president at Skillsoft, a global training firm.
-She believes that for soft skills training to be effective, it needs to include three key elements—learning, introspection and practice.
+People’s behavior can change, says Heide Abelli, senior vice president at Skillsoft, a global training firm.
+She believes that for soft skills training to be effective, it needs to include three key elements—learning, introspection, and practice.

 These elements are powerful and can make a real difference, even for personalities resistant to change, says Abelli.
 “True, someone may never be a rockstar at a particular skill, but they can get competent at it”.

 You can learn soft skills online for free from leading institutions